nimblehq/jekyll-templates/README.md

 - Head over to the setting page of the repository: `https://github.com/<REPLACE_WITH_HANDLE>/<REPLACE_WITH_REPOSITORY_NAME>/settings` e.g. `https://github.com/nimblehq/jekyll-templates/settings`
 - Select the option `master branch` in the Github Pages section

-You are all set 🏄‍♂️For complete details, header over to the [official documentation](https://help.github.com/en/github/working-with-github-pages)
+You are all set 🏄‍♂ ️ For complete details, header over to the [official documentation](https://help.github.com/en/github/working-with-github-pages)

 ## License

-This project is Copyright (c) 2014-2020 Nimble.
+This project is Copyright (c) Nimble.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE